NKasnia/GitTest/README.md

 # GitTest
-To learn Git and GitHub
+To learn Git and GitHub Practically